indigo-dc/indigo-datacloud-releases/indigo1/automated_solutions.md

 # Automated Solutions

 The INDIGO - DataCloud project provides a rich set of high-level automated functionalities.
 Some of the most innovative are:
-* Improved capabilities in the geographical exploitation of Cloud resources.
+* Improved capabilities in the *geographical exploitation of Cloud resources*.
 End users need not know where resources are located, because the INDIGO PaaS layer hides the complexity of both scheduling and brokering.
 * Standard interface to access PaaS services.
 INDIGO uses the TOSCA standard to hide the difference on the different way of implementing services at the PaaS level.
 * Support for data requirements in Cloud resource allocations: computational resources can be requested and allocated where data is stored.
 * Integrated use of resources coming from both public and private Cloud infrastructures.